vuqv/entanglement_analysis/README.md

 For trajectory, run caller.py, which will automatically divided trajectory in multiple parts and call ent_calculations for each part (multiple frames) ./run_caller.sh is perfect for short, but you need to modify the input params.

+* For Julia version:
+At the moment it can only work with PDB of single model julia gauss_linking.jl PDBFILE